insidegui/WWDC/README.md

 ## *COMING SOON:* Syncing and bookmark sharing

-With the current version of the app you can already setup your account (if you have iCloud set up).
-Your account will be used in future versions to sync your favorites and bookmarks accross your Macs and to share your bookmarks with other users of the app.
+With the latest version of the app you can already begin creating an account (if you have iCloud set up on your device).
+In future versions, your account will be used to sync your favorites and bookmarks across your Macs and to share your bookmarks with other users of the app.

 ## *COMING SOON:* AirPlay and ChromeCast support